humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 * Open the design layout (either by pressing `F5` or through the menu `Layouts->Designer`)
 * Open the `Audio` tab in the `Project Explorer`
 * Right-click `Audio Devices -> Default Work Unit` and create a new Jack device by selecting `New Child -> Jack`
-* Name the new device `Jack` (you can use a different name here but you will need to use this exact same name in the Unreal project settings later on)
+* Name the new device `Jack` (you can use a different name here but you may need to use this exact same name in the Unreal project settings later on)

-Do **not** assign the Jack Sink device to the Master Audio Bus (this might cause the Jack Server to crash because the authoring tool will want to open a new jack client).
-Instead, create a new bus and assign a child audio bus which can then be setup with an Ambisonics 5th order configuration:

-* Right-click `Master-Mixer Hierarchy -> Default Work Unit` and create a new audio bus by selecting `New Child -> Audio Bus`
-* Name the new bus `JackBus` (you can use a different name here)
-* Select the new bus and in `General Settings` set the `Audio Device` to `Jack` (or the corresponding name you used when creating the jack device)
+* Select `Master-Mixer Hierarchy -> Default Work Unit -> Master Audio Bus` and select `Jack` (or the corresponding name you used when creating the jack device) as `Audio Device`
-* Right-click the newly created bus and create a child audio bus by selecting `New Child -> Audio Bus`
-* Name the new bus `Ambisonics` (you can use a different name here)
-* Select the new bus and in `General Settings` set the `Bus Configuration` to `Ambisonics 5th order`
 * Save the changes

 ### Configure UE4 to Play 5th Order Ambisonic Sound through JACK

+You have several options of how to set this up.
+The recommended way is to leave the UE4 configuration as is and configure everything through the Wwise authoring tool.
+This means that everything played through the authoring tool uses the same audio path as when played through UE4.

-In the Unreal project settings (`Edit/Project Settings ...`)
+Alternatively, it is possible to set the output device and channel configuration within the Unreal project settings (`Edit/Project Settings ...`):

 * set the main output of the game engine to the Jack sink (e.g. set `Wwise/Windows/Common Settings/Main Output Settings/Audio Device Shareset` to `Jack`).
   Use the exact same name you defined when creating the Jack device in the Wwise authoring tool.
 * set the channel count (e.g. set `Wwise/Windows/Common Settings/Main Output Settings/Number of Channels` to `36`).
   If this is set to 0 the Jack Sink will terminate immediately after its initialization.
 * set the channel config type (e.g. set `Wwise/Windows/Common Settings/Main Output Settings/Channel Config Type` to `Ambisonic`).

+It is also possible to only set the channel configuration but leave the device selection to the Wwise authoring tool.
+This way Wwise will down-mix the Ambisonics signal to the corresponding device or leave it raw when router to Jack.

 ### Versions for Building